 15. INDEMNITY

-15.1 In terms of the King III Report, the office bearers and members of the Executive Committee, as well as the Alumni Officers, should act in the best interest of the Alumni Association, where every decision should be a rational decision based on intellectual honesty.
+15.1 In terms of the KingIV Report, the office bearers and members of the Executive Committee, as well as the Alumni Officers, should act in the best interest of the Alumni Association, where every decision should be a rational decision based on intellectual honesty.

 15.2 Failure to properly perform their duties and exercise the utmost care and skill will result in the members being held personally liable for situations in which their decisions are to the detriment of the Alumni Association.